Skip To Main Content

 SimplyPure, a Virtual Enterprise firm from CHS competed in the semi-final round of the Business plan competition.
 Congrats to the team, Damian Borawski, Molly Butler, Adrianna DiMondo, Jack Kiernan and Ty Passanisi.
 Ms. Bernardino is super proud of you all for the hard work and dedication!

-Student Entrepreneurship in Action @ SMS
+Student Entrepreneurship in Action at our Middle Schools

 Click to read more.